Life Cycle Analysis (PHYS5034)

 UNIT OF STUDY

-This unit of study will cover the areas of the philosophy, techniques, applications and standards of Life-Cycle Assessment (LCA).
-It will introduce Process Analysis, Input-Output Analysis and Hybrid Analysis.
-Current LCA tools will be discussed.
-Case studies and business applications as well as global standards such as the GHG Protocol for accounting for scopes 1, 2 and 3 emissions and ISO standards will provide a context.
+This unit of study covers philosophy, techniques, applications and standards of Life-Cycle Assessment (LCA).
+It introduces methods from engineering (Process Analysis) and economics (Input-Output Analysis), and discusses current popular LCA tools.
+The unit places imporance on practical relevance by including real-world cases studies and business applications as well as global standards such as the GHG Protocol for accounting for scopes -1, -2 and -3 emissions and ISO standards.
 The unit of study will culminate with practical exercises using current software tools to provide students with hands-on experience of preparing a comprehensive Life-Cycle Assessment of an application of their choice.
 Students will also benefit from also enrolling in PHYS5033 for a sound understanding of input-output analysis as the basis of hybrid LCA methods.